How to Compare Casinos Beyond Bonus Size in 2026

 Bonus size is easy to compare because it looks simple.

 A casino offering 200% up to $2,000 can look better than one offering 100% up to $500.
-But that comparison is incomplete if the larger offer has harsher wagering, lower max cashout, restricted games, short expiry, or unclear withdrawal rules.
+However, that comparison is incomplete if the larger offer has harsher wagering, lower max cashout, restricted games, short expiry or unclear withdrawal rules.

 A bigger number can hide weaker conditions.